mtho-ngoza/mzansigig/README.md

 - Complete application system with gig posting, applications, and tracking
 - **🆔 ID Verification System**: Automated SA ID verification with OCR technology
 - **🛡️ Trust Score**: Dynamic scoring based on verifications and activity
+  - Consistent display across all profile views (defaults to 50 for new users)
+  - Visible in profile preview and applicant profile dialogs
+- **👥 Applicant Profile Viewing**: Full profile viewing for employers when reviewing applications
+  - Work history, skills, portfolio, languages, certifications
+  - Verification status and trust score display
+  - Integrated "View Profile" button on all applications
 - Comprehensive profile management with portfolio uploads and photo capabilities
 - Real-time messaging system with conversation archiving
 - Mobile-first navigation with PWA installation support